soup-bowl/opensim-sandbox/standalone-wordpress/readme.md

 * Starts up an **[NGINX](https://nginx.org/en/) web server** - this is to show the grid welcome screen, and more details.
 * **OpenSimulator** begins when the database instance reports it has finished initialising.
 It will create a db, populate it, then advertise that it is ready to accept connections.

-**Once the initalisation finishes** (give it an extra minute), run `docker-compose exec wordpress wp-init` to automatically setup the WordPress instance for OpenSimulator usage.
+**Once the initalisation finishes** (give it an extra minute), run `docker compose exec wordpress wp-init` to automatically setup the WordPress instance for OpenSimulator usage.

-Once the `docker-compose up` command is reporting all instances as done, you can visit the grid info page at [localhost:8080](http://localhost:8080).
+Once the `docker compose up` command is reporting all instances as done, you can visit the grid info page at [localhost:8080](http://localhost:8080).

 ### WordPress